GSA/challenges-and-prizes/_historical-challenges/geothermal-design-challenge-2016.md

   names and entries for educational publicity and/or promotional purposes, including the exhibition of winning entries on its website and elsewhere.
-It is understood that entries will be shared with reporters covering these awards and for promotion of the contest itself.
-Winners that are published by DOE GTO and the INL/CAES will be required to sign an agreement granting nonexclusive publication and Web rights.
+It is understood that entries will be shared with reporters covering these awards and for promotion of the contest itself.</p><p>    Winners that are published by DOE GTO and the INL/CAES will be required to sign an agreement granting nonexclusive publication and Web rights.
 Winners are responsible for all taxes or other fees connected with the prize received and/or travel paid for by the sponsoring organizations.
 DOE